Tech support scams

 - If you paid for bogus services with a credit card, call your credit card provider and ask to reverse the charges.
 Check your statements for any other charges you didn't make, and ask to reverse those, too.

-- If you believe that someone may have accessed your personal or financial information, visit the FTC’s identity theft website.
-You can minimize your risk of further damage and repair any problems already in place.
+- If you believe that someone may have accessed your personal or financial information, click here for more reporting and victim assistance resources.